Milwaukee Personal Injury Attorney

 Mr. Stachowiak continues fighting for his clients and expanding the law until he reaches the right result.
 As an accomplished and relentless advocate, he has taken four of his cases to the Wisconsin Supreme Court on his clients’ behalf:

 He has also authored dozens of appellate briefs, including those for notable cases of Thomas v.
 Bickler, Hansen v.
 Crown Controls, and Hop v.
 Hoechst Celanese.

 Mr. Stachowiak earned his bachelor’s degree from the University of Wisconsin-Milwaukee, graduating in 1979 with a degree in Accounting.
-He passed the CPA examination in 1980.
-He graduated from Marquette University Law School in 1983, cum laude.
+He passed the CPA examination in 1980 and graduated from Marquette University Law School in 1983, cum laude.

-Grade school education is a priority of Keith’s, and he has taken up this cause in his volunteer work.
-He was one of the three founding members of the St. Gerard fund, a scholarship fund established in 1997 that has assisted families in paying for a Catholic education in an area around his former school.
+Grade school education is a priority of Mr. Stachowiak's, and he has taken up this cause in his volunteer work.
+He was one of the three founding members of the St. Gerard Fund, a scholarship fund established in 1997 that has assisted families in paying for Catholic education in an area around his former school.
 It awards scholarships amounting to approximately $60,000 per year.
 He continues serving on the board of that organization and reviewing applications on a yearly basis.

-He is the president of the Parkview Parochial League, an association of 23 area Catholic grade schools that offer basketball and volleyball programs.
+He is the president of the Parkview Parochial League, an association of 27 area Catholic grade schools that offer basketball and volleyball programs.
 These programs focus on the educational value of these sports rather than winning at all costs.
+He also serves on the Archdiocese Athletic Advisory Committee.
 The goal is to teach the value of teamwork, dedication, personal consequences, and dozens of valuable life lessons.